pbanuru/Hurdle-Carts/main.md

 <img src = "images/26.1.png" height = auto width = 95%>

 We walked these 10 carts to West high.
-(I am the fourth person, in the very back, by the way)
 >- Walked to West High
 >- Walked back
 >- Walked to West High again